Estate Planning Law Firm Hiring: What Top Firms Look for in Legal Talent

 Successful,Courtroom,Agreement:,Lawyer,And,Client,Shake,Hands,Professionally

-As a legal recruiter in 2026, I’ve seen the “Trusts & Estates” job description evolve from a back-office drafting role into one of the most strategic, high-stakes positions in a full-service firm.
-With the Great Wealth Transfer in full swing and tax laws in a constant state of flux, firms aren’t just looking for someone who can draft a standard power of attorney.
-They are looking for architects of legacy.
+As a legal recruiter in 2026, I’ve watched the “Trusts & Estates” role change from a behind-the-scenes drafting role to one of the most important positions in a full-service firm.
+With the Great Wealth Transfer underway and tax laws always changing, firms want more than someone who can prepare a basic power of attorney.
+They want people who can help build long-lasting legacies.
+If you’re thinking about making a career move, here’s what is helping candidates stand out right now:

 1. The “Tax-Plus” Technical Edge